Book cover

 When transitioning to a DevOps culture, agile teams can incorporate an operations professional, who engages in the work either part-time or full-time.
 Depending on the demand, this professional may contribute to multiple teams.
 As part of their work, they proactively address performance problems, security issues, incompatibilities with other systems, and other operational concerns.
 They also collaborate on the installation, administration, and monitoring scripts for the production software.

-DevOps strongly advocates for automating all necessary steps to put a system into production and to monitor its correct operation.
+DevOps strongly advocates for automating all necessary steps to put a system into production and to monitor its operation.
 This requires the adoption of practices we have already studied in this book, notably automated tests.
 Furthermore, it also recommends the use of new practices and tools, such as Continuous Integration and Continuous Deployment, which we will examine later in this chapter.

 Real World: The term DevOps began to be used in the late 2000s by professionals frustrated with the constant friction between development and operations teams.
 They became convinced that the solution lay in adopting agile principles not only in development but also in the deployment phase.
 To provide a specific reference point, the first industry conference on the topic, called DevOpsDays, took place in Belgium in November 2009.
 It is generally accepted that the term DevOps was coined at this conference, which was organized by Patrick Debois (link).